Hooroo Jackson

 We’ve accepted this Byzantine process of filmmaking as “real filmmaking” for so long we’ve forgotten to ask why.

 Why must a creator’s vision be filtered through a maze of interpretation?
-Why must art supereced to budgets and commercial determinations to consider their worth?
+Why must art be superseded by budgets and commercial determinations to consider their worth?

 Why should dreams wait for permission?

-You see the novelist answer to no one but their own vision.
+You see the novelists answer to no one but their own vision.

 While film has remained shackled to this antiquated notion of “proper” cinema, haunted by financiers, armies of staffs, actors, editors, producers, marketers–each a potential filter between vision and reality.
 To the point a new development has emerged—the audience itself demands an equal voice in the artistic democracy.